 In life, timing is everything.
 This is certainly true for the Critically Endangered pygmy hog (Porcula salvania) of north eastern India.
-Each December for the past six years, project director Goutam Narayan and project manager Parag Deka make the 200km journey from breeding facilities in Basistha to the pre-release facility in Potasali in Nameri Tiger Reserve in Assam to make a special delivery.
+Each December for the past 6 years, project director Goutam Narayan and project manager Parag Deka make the 200 kilometre journey from breeding facilities in Basistha to the pre-release facility in Potasali in Nameri Tiger Reserve in Assam to make a special delivery.

-In convoy is a batch of captive-bred young pygmy hogs en route to large pre-release enclosures with simulated grassland habitat where they will learn the necessary skills for life in the wild at the beginning of the rainy season in May.
-He explains, “We have to release them at the beginning of the rainy season to give them opportunities to establish themselves with soft soil underfoot”.
+In convoy is a batch of captive bred young pygmy hogs en route to large pre-release enclosures with simulated grassland habitat.
+There they will learn the necessary skills for life in the wild at the beginning of the rainy season in May.
+Narayan explains, “We have to release them at the beginning of the rainy season to give them opportunities to establish themselves with soft soil underfoot”.

 According to Narayan, pre-release habituation to their wild surroundings through life in holding pens that mimic the wild is crucial to their survival.
-Each pen, measuring about 3200 square metres is home to a group of 4-5 animals for five months.
-Pygmy hog natural habitat consists of relatively flat terrain covered in densely packed 2 metre high ‘elephant grass’ and the hogs need to learn to become independent in as natural a setting as possible before being released.
+Each pen, measuring about 3200 square metres is home to a group of 4 to 5 animals for five months.
+Pygmy hog natural habitat consists of relatively flat terrain covered in densely packed 2 metre high ‘elephant grass’.
+Simulated environments are important as the hogs need to learn to become independent in as natural a setting as possible before being released.
 The process takes place in a gradual, phased approach allowing the hogs opportunities to learn to feed and forage, to defend themselves from predators and acquire general survival skills while socialising with other members of the group.

 Found only in tall dense grasses among the of the foothill plains in the Brahmaputra valley, pygmy hogs are incredibly shy and are almost never seen.
 Indeed, this monitoring period is one of the rare opportunities to watch the animals’ behaviours.
 When the animals are released in the wild, scientists track individuals normally by monitoring their nests, droppings, footprints and foraging marks.
 At times camera traps are deployed carefully to capture their images and identify marked individuals and Narayan’s team has implemented radio telemetry tracking on a number of individuals released in 2011 and 2012, albeit with limited success.